 Applications are due by November 1, 2018.
 After that date, applications will be considered as space remains available.

-The seminar cost is still being determined.
-Cost is per person double occupancy including all seminar expenses (meals, accommodations, program, tips, tours, in-country transport).
-Finalized information will be available soon.
-International airline transport from USA to Rwanda is not included.
+The seminar cost is $1,895 for 11 nights and 12 days.
+The cost is per person double occupancy including all seminar expenses (meals, accommodations, program, tips, tours, and all transportation during the seminar).
+International airline transport between the USA and Kigali is not included.

 For more information